-Renowned as a shopper’s haven, Melbourne has a mecca of shops that include everything from department stores and factory outlets to small boutiques and antique shops.
+Renowned as a shopper’s haven, Melbourne has everything from department stores and factory outlets to small boutiques and antique shops.
 A wander along Chapel Street in South Yarra or a trip to the Queen Victoria Markets are “very Melbourne” shopping excursions.

-Melbourne is famous for having four seasons in one day, but the truth is, the city actually records less rain than its “sunny” rival, Sydney.
-Wind, drizzle and heavy rain can loom in from the south and across Port Phillip Bay; however the summers can be blazingly hot and dry.
+Melbourne is famous for having four seasons in one day, but in truth the city actually records less rain than its “sunny” rival, Sydney.
+Wind, drizzle, and heavy rain can loom in from the south and across Port Phillip Bay, but the summers can be blazingly hot and dry.

 Public telephones and internet access are widely available throughout the city.
 Mobile coverage is generally available.

-To make your day ashore as enjoyable as possible, please wear comfortable flat soled shoes, lightweight clothing and a hat.
-You are also advised to bring sunscreen, bottled water and a warm jacket in case it gets cool.
+To make your day ashore as enjoyable as possible, please wear comfortable flat soled shoes, lightweight clothing, and a hat.
+You are also advised to bring sunscreen, bottled water, and a warm jacket in case it becomes cool.